csdms/ivy/lessons/git/github-authentication.md

 ## Test your SSH key

-To check that GitHub has your SSH key, type the following in terminal:
+To check that GitHub has your SSH key, type the following in a terminal:
 ```
 $ ssh -T git@github.com
 ```
-You'll be prompted to enter the password for your key.
+You'll be prompted to enter the passphrase for your key.

 If you get a return like
 ```